 So, how do you go about building (or rebuilding) your credit history?
 There are lots of credit cards for bad credit, most of them being secured credit cards.
 Secured credit cards differ from other credit cards in that they require you to provide a security deposit that’s equal to or greater than the credit limit.
 Here are three of what we think are the best credit cards in Canada for people with bad or no credit:

-If you’re looking for a credit card with no annual fee but you don’t qualify for an unsecured credit card, then the Home Trust Secured Visa Card might be a good option for you.
+If you don’t qualify for an unsecured credit card, then the Home Trust Secured Annual Fee Visa Card might be a good option for you.
 This card requires you to pay a security deposit equal to the amount of the credit limit you’d like.
 You can put down as little as $500 and as much as $10,000.
 This provides you with the opportunity to build your credit rating up at a rate that you’re comfortable with.
 If you want to use the card for small purchases to slowly regain creditors’ trust but you still want the freedom to buy those bigger ticket items, this card lets you do just that.

 The Affirm MasterCard is an unsecured credit card so it’s an excellent option for those who have bad credit but don’t want a card that requires a security deposit.
 It comes with a $3,000 credit limit and has a $7 monthly fee.
 The idea here is that they’re taking a bigger risk in offering a true line of credit to individuals with low credit ratings, so they’re asking for a fee to be paid monthly and not annually as a way to reduce this risk.
 Another way Affirm manages its risk is by requiring you to make a minimum monthly payment on your outstanding balance: either $30 or 4% of your balance—whichever is greater.